 2

-It is well-known that thoughts cease to exist during samadhi.
-It can be achieved in different ways after a long sadhana.
+It is well-known that thoughts cease to exist during samadhi, which can be achieved in different ways after a long sadhana.

-This question is about sukshma samadhi which is experienced by every human daily.
-But they are unrecognized by her due to several reasons.
-One among them is the infinitesimal property of time of samadhi.
+This question is about sukshma samadhi, which is experienced by every human daily, but often goes unrecognized due to several reasons.
+One reason is the infinitesimal duration of the samadhi state.

 You can read in detail about sushma samadhis in Tripura Rahasya